Sunset Boulevard (film): Other failed attempts

-Andrew Lloyd Webber and Black & Hampton
+Andrew Lloyd Webber

 A musical adaptation with book and lyrics written by Don Black and Christopher Hampton, and music by Andrew Lloyd Webber was staged in 1993 in London, with Patti LuPone playing Norma Desmond.
 It closely followed the film story, retained much of the dialogue and attempted to present similar set designs.
 It reached Broadway in 1994, with Glenn Close playing Norma Desmond.
-The production staged 17 previews beginning November 1, 1994, and played 977 performances at the Minskoff Theatre from November 17, 1994 through March 22, 1997.
+The production staged 17 previews beginning November 1, 1994, and played 977 performances at the Minskoff Theatre from November 17, 1994, through March 22, 1997.
+It was named Best Musical at the 1995 Tony Awards.

 In 2016, Close reprised the role in London's West End, followed by a 12-week run at the Palace Theater in New York City from February 2 to June 25, 2017.

+Sunset Boulevard played one night at the Royal Albert Hall on December 3, 2021.
+The production was directed by Jordan Murphy and conducted by Alex Parker, and it starred Mazz Murray.

+In 2023, Nicole Scherzinger revived the role of Norma Desmond in a 16-week run from September at London's Savoy Theatre, in a production directed by Jamie Lloyd.
+The production transferred to Broadway's St. James Theatre with an opening night on October 20, 2024, and closing on July 20, 2025.

 A film adaptation of the musical, with Close and Lloyd Webber producing, and Close playing Norma, is in development at Paramount Pictures, with Rob Ashford directing and Tom MacRae writing.
-Filming was originally set to begin in late 2019, but was delayed three times due to the COVID-19 pandemic and Paramount putting the project on hold as of October 2021.
+Filming was originally set to begin in late 2019, but was delayed three times due to the COVID-19 pandemic and Paramount putting the project on hold in October 2021.
+In May 2024, Close revealed that the film is still moving forward, but with Ashford no longer attached as director.
+In 2025, Scherzinger revealed that there were talks to have her play Norma in the film.